-Figure out the purpose behind building your website.
+Figure out the purpose behind your website building strategy.
 If you have a physical business location, your website should become a marketing tool for shoppers or clients in your own backyard.
 Websites that offer eCommerce services will need a different strategy and tools to expand visibility and grow revenue through customers that are making purchases online.
 Once you’ve clearly established why you’re building a new website, document a series of goals that help you benchmark the site’s success in the coming months and even for the next few years.

 Focus On Your Target

 Have you laid out your buyer persona?
 Are you clear on your target demographic?
 How do you want them to feel and what action should they take when they land on your website?

 In this day and age, your business website will likely be the first place customers land on when they’re searching for a solution to their problems.
 Your site needs to clearly relate how your business can address your pain points.
 Put yourself in their shoes and think about what they’ll see and read when they arrive — sleek design is always nice, but it should work in tandem with content and integrations in order to help them figure out where your business products or services fit into their lifestyle.